-- 4. Humanitarian ideals are delineated in international humanitarian law, which limits the right of belligerents to cause unnecessary suffering; it describes the situations in which states must allow assistance to be provided to civilians and permit relief agencies, abiding by certain conditions, to access and assist civilian populations. - 5.
-Common Article 3 of the Geneva Conventions allows for an "impartial humanitarian body ... to offer its services to the Parties to the conflict" and Additional Protocol II states that "if the civilian population is suffering undue hardship owing to a lack of the supplies essential for its survival, such as foodstuffs and medical supplies, relief actions for the civilian population which are of an exclusively humanitarian and impartial nature and which are conducted without any adverse distinction shall be undertaken subject to the consent of the High Contracting Party concerned."
-The emerging cornerstone humanitarian principles that all actors, including warring parties, must abide by are: humanity, impartiality and "absence of adverse distinction".
+- 4. Humanitarian ideals are delineated in international humanitarian law1 (IHL), which prohibits belligerents from causing unnecessary suffering in armed conflicts.
+IHL describes the situations in which states must allow assistance to be provided to civilians and permits relief agencies, abiding by certain conditions, to access and assist civilian populations.
+It addresses international and non-international armed conflicts, which characterize many of the locations where WFP works. - 5.
+Common Article 3 of the Geneva Conventions allows for an "impartial humanitarian body ... to offer its services to the Parties to the conflict" and Additional Protocol II states that "if the civilian population is suffering undue hardship owing to a lack of the supplies essential for its survival, such as foodstuffs and medical supplies, relief actions for the civilian population which are of an exclusively humanitarian and impartial nature and which are conducted without any adverse distinction shall be undertaken subject to the consent of the High Contracting Party concerned."2 The emerging cornerstone humanitarian principles that all actors, including warring parties, must abide by are: humanity, impartiality and "absence of adverse distinction".